Table of Contents

 A Brief History Of Bio-Alcamid

-It all started when a team of Russian scientists came up with a permanent filler called Formacryl in the mid-1990s.
-They claimed to perform major soft tissue reconstructions with it successfully and the news did not take time to spread around western Europe.
-A group of interested physicians visited the laboratory as well as the clinics where Formacryl was used as a reconstructive option.
-Upon return, they confirmed that the product was capable of rectifying very large congenital as well as acquired defects remarkably.
+It all started when a team of Russian scientists developed a permanent filler called Formacryl in the mid-1990s.
+They claimed to have performed major soft tissue reconstructions with it successfully, and the news did not take time to spread around Western Europe.
+A group of interested physicians visited the laboratory and clinics where Formacryl was used as a reconstructive option.
+Upon return, they confirmed the product could rectify substantial congenital and acquired defects remarkably.
 But at the same time, they mentioned that there were also significant complications associated with it.

-However, an Italian company named Progen found Formacryl immensely potential and imported a large amount of it from Russia in 1997.
+However, an Italian company named Progen found Formacryl to have immense potential and imported much of it from Russia in 1997.
 After testing and modifying the product for better safety, they started marketing it.
-Meanwhile, both the names of the company and the product were changed to Polymekon and Bio-Formacryl respectively.
-This Bio-Formacryl was the ancestor of today’s Bio-Alcamid, which was then defined as an injectable gel containing 4% polyalkylamide and 96% water.
-The manufacturers announced it ideal for both small- and large-volume soft tissue augmentations in various aesthetic and reconstructive procedures.
-But no maximum volumes were indicated for each injection (1).
+Meanwhile, the company and product names were changed to Polymekon and Bio-Formacryl, respectively.
+This Bio-Formacryl was the ancestor of today’s Bio-Alcamid, which was then defined as an injectable gel containing 4% polyacrylamide and 96% water.
+The manufacturers announced it is ideal for both small- and large-volume soft tissue augmentations in various aesthetic and reconstructive procedures.
+However, no maximum volumes were indicated for each injection (1).

 The Birth Of Bio-Alcamid

-Polymekon kept researching on the biocompatibility of Bio-Formacryl and re-named it as Bio-Alcamid in 2001.
+Polymekon kept researching the biocompatibility of Bio-Formacryl and re-named it Bio-Alcamid in 2001.
 They described the revised product as a ‘non-biodegradable, biocompatible synthetic polymeric transparent gel with a reticulated structure derived from acrylic acid, containing 4% alkyl-amide-imide groups and 96% apyrogenic water’.
-It also received a Conformité Européenne (CE) certificate, which is known to be the only approval needed by an injectable filler in Europe, in the same year.
+In the same year, it also received a Conformité Européenne (CE) certificate, known to be the only approval needed for an injectable filler in Europe.
 There were no changes in the indications and no limits for injectable volumes per patient.
-However, the company never ever disclosed any detail of the researches and findings regarding the improved biocompatibility of the product (2).
+However, the company never disclosed any details of the research and findings regarding the improved biocompatibility of the product (2).

 Also Read – Galvanic Skin Treatment (Galvanic Facial) – Procedure, Benefits, Side Effects, and Cost